rita-barbosa/LAPR4-2324/docs/sb_us_1001/readme.md

 > The UserManagementService and AuthorizationService, pre-existing services within the Eapli.Framework were used here
 > to register users and retrieve the logged-in user with Admin or Customer Manager roles.
 > Furthermore, the UserManagementService was used to register client users, particularly those categorized as
 > customer users.
-This additional registration step is necessary as these users also require the inclusion of their
-> phoneNumber.
->
-> The CustomerManagementService is employed to register customers, tasked with the responsibility of
+> The primary function of the CustomerManagementService is to register a system user and subsequently publish the event, despite its initial purpose being customer registration.
-> customer creation.
->
 > The mentioned services were developed because the functionalities they offer will be utilized across multiple use
 > cases.
 The CustomerManagementService will also serve for various other functionalities, such as listing, among others.